 There are two major use cases that might require you to upload your own certificate in the CA Certificate field:

 - The firewall was deployed with a self-signed Secure Sockets Layer (SSL) certificate.
 A certificate like this is typically generated on the firewall at the time of deployment.
-In this case, you need to export that self-signed certificate from the firewall and import it into the app's CA Certificate.
+In this case, you need to export that self-signed certificate from the firewall and paste it into the CA Certificate field.

-- You have deployed the firewall with a SSL certificate signed by your own CA. In this case, you need to import the root or intermediate certificate from your CA so that the client has a trust chain that can include the SSL certificate and its chained intermediates that are deployed on the firewall.
+- You have deployed the firewall with a SSL certificate signed by your own CA. In this case, you need to import the root and intermediate certificates, if any, from your CA. This way, the AlienApp has the same trusted certificate chain that are deployed on your firewall.

-See the Palo Alto PAN-OS Export a Certificate and Private Key documentation for further information on exporting a certificate to use with the AlienApp for Palo Alto Networks.
+See the Palo Alto Networks PAN-OS documentation for further information on exporting a certificate to use with the AlienApp.